anardelli/jaffa-rpc-library/README.md

 // Async callback implementation example public class PersonCallback implements Callback<Person> {

-    // **key** - used as RqUID, same value that was used during invocation
+    // **key** - used as request ID, will be the same value that was used during invocation
     // **result** - result of method invocation
-    // This method will be called if method executed without throwing exception
+    // This method will be called if method was executed without exceptions
-    // if T is Void then result will always be **null**
+    // If T is Void then result will always be **null**
     @Override
     public void onSuccess(String key, Person result) {
         System.out.println("Key: " + key);
         System.out.println("Result: " + result);
     }

-    // This method will be called if method thrown exception OR execution timeout occurs
+    // This method will be called if method has thrown exception OR execution timeout occurred
     @Override
     public void onError(String key, Throwable exception) {
         System.out.println("Exception during async call");